 We naturally don’t like opinions that differ to the ones we hold.
 An investor with ‘prior’ information is looking for additional information that supports or validates their initial belief.

-When we think a stock is good investment, any supporting information we find is considered factual.
+When we think a stock is a good investment, any supporting information we find is considered factual.
 This is similar to the anchoring bias.

 I like to think that when I look at my finances in general, I’m thinking comprehensively i.e. looking at the big picture.
 However, that is not usually the case.